Effective Ways to resolve workplace conflicts

 Having clarified the conflict situation in-depth and with understanding, the common ground needs to be worked out with the parties to the conflict.
 In building common ground, processes and established practices at the workplace may need to be re-examined to ascertain if they need “tweaking.”
 This is important since this common ground needs to be in the interests of all concerned – individuals and the corporate entity.

 3. Discuss ways and means to agree to uphold common ground

 Having agreed to a common ground, it follows that ways and means need to be discussed and finalized so that the source of the conflict having been managed, matters now stand streamlined.

 In any given situation, there could arise a possibility that there may be some “insurmountable” barriers to the establishment of common ground.
-Exceptionally, this could happen; generally, though such a situation should not arise since, in the context of the corporate entity, an incisive analysis had been carried out earlier.
-As a follow up to the process, the concerned parties agree to this as the best way to manage the conflict situation.
+Exceptionally, this could happen; generally, such a situation should not arise since an incisive analysis had been carried out earlier in the context of the corporate entity.
+As a follow-up to the process, the concerned parties agree to this as the best way to manage the conflict situation.

 5. Acknowledge the solution and fix individual responsibilities:

 It is of utmost importance that each of the parties to the conflict individually and severally acknowledges the common ground and agrees to their responsibility in the matter.
 The matter having been resolved, as a matter of gracefulness, an enduring option would be for all participants to shake hands, apologize, and thank one another for their participation.

 Human conflict in the workplace is an intrinsic part of the human genome.
 Managing Conflict in the workplace is the only way to go forward.
 Conflicts not managed effectively drain productivity and, consequently, the profits of the corporate entity.
 This is an untenable situation in today’s corporate environment and creates an unhealthy human relationships climate.
 A comprehensive Roadmap for conflict management is available, and the panacea for conflict management hinges on a single word, “Rapport.”